5 Cool Coffee Cup Packaging Examples to Perk You Up

 Did you have a favorite from this list?
 Does your local coffee shop or bakery have unique cups that make you smile?
 I’d love to hear about it, leave me a comment below!

-Coffee cover image courtesy of: I Am Julie.
+Coffee cover image courtesy of: King George.
 Starbucks holiday cup pictures courtesy of: r reeves